01 Feb Accelerants

 Couldn’t have put that better myself.
 And this is exactly how the Microsoft relationship was born.
 Around a year ago, together with hundreds of others companies in the UK, we pitched to the biggest boy/girl and were honoured to be selected.
 Microsoft then ran several months of training – pitch, investment, branding – the whole nine yards – to make sure that we were best placed to convince their clients of our merits.
 We graduated and now we have several mutual clients making us both money.

-Our latest Accelerator win has been with the behemoth that is Accenture – the global services company – where some 400 companies applied to this year’s cohort to join the Fintech Innovation Lab.
-This has already driven change in our business – our Fintech offer was somewhat singular to date (we were lucky enough to start working with a Dutch bank in 2018) but is now more plural after we reformulated and repositioned our offer and already we are seeing some green shoots of growth in several of the many partners that Accenture have on board.
+Our latest Accelerator win has been with the behemoth that is Accenture – the global services company.
+ContactEngine was one of twenty companies chosen from 280 applicants for this year’s FinTech Innovation Lab London cohort, and we’ve already seen the programme drive change in our business – our FinTech offer had been somewhat singular (we were lucky enough to start working with a Dutch bank in 2018) but is now more plural after we reformulated and repositioned our offer and already we are seeing some green shoots of growth in several of the many partners that Accenture have on board.

 But there are some lessons, so here are my top tips for accelerating accelerators: